tgrapperon/swift-dependencies-additions/README.md

 ### `BundleInfo`

-This very simple dependency exposes a `BundleInfo` type that allows to simply retrieve a few `Bundle`-related fields, like the `bundleIdentifier` or the app's `version`.
+This very simple dependency exposes a `BundleInfo` type that allows to simply retrieve a few `info.plist`-related fields, like the `bundleIdentifier` or the app's `version`.

 For example:
 ```swift